28 min read

 The "magic number" of 50 isn’t arbitrary.
 Some suggest 100, but this is difficult for most founders starting out, so 50 strikes a practical balance.
 When speaking to customers, the goal is to find convergence.
 For example, out of 10 customers, if three mention the same problem or problem space, it indicates a pattern.
 By speaking to 50 customers, you’re likely to identify 10–15 customers with overlapping issues, which is a strong foundation on which to build a prototype.

 By testing our early prototype with customers early on, we soon realised that banks would never let us work with their actual customer data outright because of privacy concerns.
 So we had this gap—on one side was the bank, and on the other, us, without any knowledge of how their real data looked.
-The goal was to bridge this gap with our MVP.
-Hence, when we conducted POCs, MVPs, and pilots, we would have to install our solution on-site and let the customer use it.
-They would then come back with feedback, telling us what worked and what didn’t.
-This feedback was consultative in nature since they couldn’t share their data directly.
-We then had to meet some of them in person or hop on calls to understand the scenarios they were facing.
+To bridge this, we installed our solution on-site, gathering feedback through consultative discussions.

 We evaluate whether we’re on the right track by whether customers keep coming back to us.
 If they return with more feedback, more requests, or new problems, that’s a good sign that we’re addressing their pain points well or not-so-well (either way is fine).
 If they just say, “goodbye,” and walk away, we know we haven’t hit the mark.
 This ongoing feedback loop is what drives iteration.

 I think the logic here is that when customers feel that you're helping meet their needs, they're more willing to keep working with you because it benefits them.
-On the other hand, if you're not doing a good job of improving the product based on their feedback, it is simply easier to part ways than to take the time and effort to guide you towards a better product.
-Your customers want to be helped with their problems; they do not want to have to do the helping.
+On the other hand, if you're not doing a good job, it's simply easier to part ways than to take the time and effort to guide you towards a better product.

 In the early stages, it’s important to ship products that solve a problem, even if they’re not perfect.
 Speed matters.
 Our first version is about delivering something that solves the issue quickly.
 We then let customers decide whether it's good enough.
 If they say it’s good, we consider it a job well done.
 If they say it’s not, we go back to the drawing board and iterate.